nparks-kenzan/capstan-1/pipelines/gcp/1-pubsubWpodscaling/README.md

 1. Google [Cloud Build](https://cloud.google.com/cloud-build/)
 1. Google [Pub Sub](https://cloud.google.com/pubsub/) Trigger from Google Container [Registry](https://cloud.google.com/container-registry/) that Triggers a Spinnaker Pipeline Deployment
-1. You will fork this [GitHub Repo](https://github.com/kenzanlabs/hello-karyon-rxnetty) as our *HelloAgain* app.
+1. You will fork [hello-karyon-rxnetty](https://github.com/kenzanlabs/hello-karyon-rxnetty) as our *HelloAgain* app.
 1. Kubernetes Pod AutoScaling (just for fun)

 It is assumed that you have a GitHub account and are familiar with using git